Client Appreciation and Gifting Programs for Real Estate Agents

 • Tag each contact with a tier and review that list twice a year.

-• Track every referral back to the client who sent it and the gift that followed.
+• Track every referral back to the client who sent it and the thank-you that followed.

 • Audit your database each quarter for past clients who have not heard from you in more than eighteen months.